CCThomas/PyChess/README.md

 * Draw all objects
 * Can move objects with mouse
 * Board shows you where each piece can move, on hover
+* Add Language Support
+  * Due to Terminal Complications, Language support will not be implemented until GUI Version

 AI
 * Create AI to play against